Guidelines for Foreign Language

 Because the second semester is required to satisfy this requirement, we recommend planning for this requirement early.

 How to Satisfy Foreign Language

 High School Coursework or Exam Score

-Use the following table to determine if you have received a score on an exam that satisfies quantitative reasoning.
+Use the following table to determine if you have received a score on an exam that satisfies foreign language.

 Minimum Grade/Score Required to Satisfy Foreign Language

 |Completion of high school foreign language (other than English) through the third year of instruction

 Advanced Placement Exam in World Languages and Cultures:

 International Baccalaureate Exam in

 Studies in language (other than English) and literature: